Former Chief Executive of Frimley Health NHS Foundation Trust

 Trevor became a Trustee at DI in 2016.

-As Global Head of Inside Sales for BT Global – Marianne Calder is responsible for transforming and leading a Global Inside Sales team of 120 Early-in-Career talent to create a digital growth capability and a talent engine for the future.
-Her 24 years+ experience in tech includes leading global sales teams, sales support organizations, business development and global leadership programs.
-Prior to joining BT, Marianne was the MD at the Software company Puppet and held multiple leadership roles at Cisco Systems, Inc. Throughout her career, Marianne has been deeply engaged in Inclusion & Diversity Programs and has been a Trustee at Disability Initiative since 2015.
+As Global Head of Inside Sales for BT Global, Marianne Calder is responsible for transforming and leading a Global Inside Sales team of 120 Early-in-Career talent to create a digital growth capability and a talent engine for the future.
+Her 24 years+ experience in tech includes leading global sales teams, sales support organizations, business development and global leadership programmes.
+Prior to joining BT, Marianne was the MD at the Software company Puppet, and held multiple leadership roles at Cisco Systems, Inc. Throughout her career, Marianne has been deeply engaged in Inclusion & Diversity Programmes and has been a Trustee at Disability Initiative since 2015.
 During this time, she has been instrumental in creating and hosting company-wide Giving Back events to raise awareness and funding.
-Marianne holds a Master’s degree in Business Administration from Copenhagen Business school and has completed leadership programs at Stanford University, INSEAD and IMD.
-Originally from Denmark, Marianne has lived and worked in France, California and now UK with her husband and three children.
+Marianne holds a Master’s degree in Business Administration from Copenhagen Business school and has completed leadership programmes at Stanford University, INSEAD and IMD.
+Originally from Denmark, Marianne has lived and worked in France, California and now the UK with her husband and three children.

 Elizabeth Kennedy has extensive business experience and has worked for several well-known retailers, including Marks & Spencer, John Lewis and Debenhams.
 She ran her own retail business for nearly 20 years.

 Elizabeth’s past charitable and voluntary work includes Cobham community group Envisage, the Cobham Conservation & Heritage Trust and Chairman of African Revival.